yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 Create a bootable image using a USB Drive: https://support.apple.com/en-us/HT201372 Use a 8GB flash drive if possible, as the install image we create will be the same size as your flash drive.

+(Much quicker method: Use Disk Utility to create a blank sparse image file.
+Format it as HFS+.
+Then run the command to create the usb media on the sparse image.
+Once completed, use the `dd` command below.)

 We need to convert the bootable USB Drive back into an `.img` file.
 Type `diskutil list` to find out the name of your flash drive, and replace `/dev/disk3` in the following command:
 ```